MichielCuijpers/Blockchaingers.github.io/README.md

 4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc

+5. The more guidelines you get right, the higher score you get from 1 to 10.

 ## How to get started

-1. Register your team with to the EnergyHack Team.
+1. Register your team with the Energy Hack NL Team.

 2. Your team will be added to this [Organization](https://github.com/https://github.com/energyhacknl2018)

-3. Goto [bettercodehub.com](https://bettercodehub.com) and please accept the scopes
+3. Goto [bettercodehub.com](https://bettercodehub.com) & please accept the scopes

 4. Press Play and get instant feedback on your code and pick refactor candidates

 5. Click on the Pull request icon to enable BetterCodeHub to run in your CI/CD pipeline on GitHub

-## How to get support

-1. Before the event, through bettercodehub@sig.eu

-2. During the event by talking to Better Code Hub team of SIG with questions about refactoring tactics

-3. After the event, through bettercodehub@sig.eu

 ## Example Hackathon Scoreboard